lataba/holbertonschool-simple_shell/README.md

 * **12.** []()

-# By Laura Ballesté as part of the [Holberton Uruguay](https://holbertonschool.uy/) study program.
+### By Laura Ballesté and Nicolas Fernandez as part of the [Holberton Uruguay](https://holbertonschool.uy/) study program.